Sexually Transmitted Diseases and Your Mouth

 The human papilloma virus (HPV) is the most common sexually transmitted disease in the United States, with 14 million new cases each year.
 According to the CDC, there are more than 40 types of HPV that can be sexually transmitted, but most are cleared from the body by the immune system without causing any health problems.

 HPV can affect the mouth and throat.
-Some high-risk strains, particularly HPV-16, are associated cancers of the head and neck cancers, including oral cancer.
+Some high-risk strains, particularly HPV-16, are associated cancers of the head and neck.
 Approximately 9,000 cases of HPV-related head and neck cancers are diagnosed each year.
 The CDC states these cancers are four times more common in men than in women.

-These cancers typically develop in the throat at the base of the tongue and in the folds of the tonsils or the back of the throat, making them difficult to detect.
+These cancers typically develop in the throat at the base of the tongue, in the folds of the tonsils or the back of the throat, making them difficult to detect.
 Although people with HPV-positive cancers have a lower risk of dying or having recurrence than those with HPV-negative cancers, early diagnosis is the associated with the best outcomes.
 Regular dental check-ups that include an examination of the entire head and neck can be vital in detecting cancer early.